-The purpose of the King-Chavez-Parks Future Faculty Fellowship is to increase the pool pf traditionally underrepresented candidates pursuing faculty teaching careers in post-secondary education.
+The purpose of the King-Chavez-Parks Future Faculty Fellowship is to increase the pool of traditionally underrepresented candidates pursuing faculty teaching careers in post-secondary education.
 Preference may not be given to applicants on the basis of race, color, ethnicity, gender, or national origin.

+Applications will be available October of current year.
+For more information on the KCP program, please refer to the State of Michigan KCP website.
 Please Note: Saginaw Valley State University does not offer a Doctoral Degree Program, only a Masters Degree Program.

+Please remember to update contact information as needed.
 If you have further questions regarding this program, please contact Dr. Mamie T. Thorns in the Office of Diversity Programs at (989) 964-4068 or by email at email@example.com.

 SVSU, an AA/EO institution, is strongly and actively committed to increasing diversity within its community.